JTP75/Embedded-Processors-and-Interfacing/README.md

 ## Lab 5 - Mechatronics
 Program to sequence GPIO outputs to turn a stepper motor.
 Also tracks the stepper motor's revolution angle (based on observations).
 (ARM Assembly)
 ## Lab 6 - Alarms
 Uses low-level programming to set a system alarm and write its outputs to a MicroSD card.
+(C)